 Skip to main content

-Start with the Validation section in the Pixelate inspector.
-It shows the next setup problem Pixelate needs you to fix.
+Start with the messages below Capture and inside the active setup section in the Pixelate inspector.
+They show the next setup problem Pixelate needs you to fix.

 Capture is blocked